sandhyaparna/Data-Science/Modeling/Feature Engineering.md

   * Log transformation works on only +ve values
   * Box-Cox works on only +ve values (can be used on 0 & -ve values using a constant value)
   * Yeo-Johnson Power Transformations (extension of Box cox transformation that allows for 0 and -ve values) code: PowerTransform and setting the “method” argument to “yeo-johnson”
-* Scaling - Imp for non-tree based models - Linear, KNN, K-Means, SVM.
+* Scaling - Imp for non-tree based models - Linear, Logitic, Neural Nets, KNN, K-Means, SVM.
 Without feature scaling, gradient descent will require a lot more steps to reach the minima.
-Feature scaling is not mandatory to scale the features before training a decision tree or random forest model because their cost function (Gini index, Entropy etc.) is not distance-based
+Feature scaling is not mandatory to scale the features before training a decision tree or random forest model because their cost function (Gini index, Entropy etc.) is not distance-based.
+Decision Tree is only splitting a node based on a single feature, it is not influenced by other features
-  * To [0,1] - MinMaxScaler - Diff scaling methods produce different results
-  * StandardScaler - Mean 0, stdv 1
+  * Fit the scaler on the training data and then use it to transform the testing data
+  * To [0,1] - MinMaxScaler/Normalization - Normalization is good to use when you know that the distribution of your data does not follow a Gaussian distribution.
+This can be useful in algorithms that do not assume any distribution of the data like K-Nearest Neighbors and Neural Networks.
+  * StandardScaler - Mean 0, stdv 1 - Standardization, on the other hand, can be helpful in cases where the data follows a Gaussian distribution.
+However, this does not have to be necessarily true.
+Also, unlike normalization, standardization does not have a bounding range.
+So, even if you have outliers in your data, they will not be affected by standardization.
+For SVM, try using StandardScaler as SVM with RBF kernel assumes that all the features are centered around zero and variance is of the same order
   * Robust Scalar: Based on Q1 & Q3
 * Normalization using Standard Deviation
 * Log based feature/Target: use log based features or log based target function